Ronald Atkins: Outside Parliament

 In between his two terms in Parliament, Atkins stood for election to Preston City Council's Ward No. 5 (Preston: Ribbleton) in 1973.
 He won a seat, serving until 1976, by which time he had returned to the House of Commons.
 Following the loss of his parliamentary seat in 1979, Atkins stood for the Park ward in Preston, which he won comfortably.
 He supported Preston Polytechnic becoming Lancashire Polytechnic, which took place in 1984.

 His ward was abolished in boundary changes for the 1990 elections, and he instead stood in Avenham ward, which covered the central area of the town.
 The new boundaries meant that the whole council was up for election, rather than in thirds, as usually happened.
 In the multi-member ward, Atkins topped the poll, winning more votes than the two Labour candidates elected alongside him.
 In 1992, full university status was awarded to the Lancashire Polytechnic he had first lobbied for as Preston Polytechnic.
 That year, it became the University of Central Lancashire, which he had been "a powerful voice for".

 In 2002, the next set of boundary changes saw Atkins' ward abolished again, with him instead standing in the Town Centre ward, and receiving more votes than the two Labour candidates who were also elected.
 In 2006, a year which saw poor performances by Labour in the local elections, Atkins fended off a strong challenge from the Respect Party to retain his seat by just seven votes.
 He remained a Labour councillor until 2010, when he stood down; aged 93, he was the oldest member of the council.

 In August 2015, aged 99, during Jeremy Corbyn's leadership campaign, Atkins gave a speech introducing Corbyn at an event in Preston.
 Exclaiming "We love you!", he told the audience of several hundred people: "Jeremy Corbyn is not New Labour he is Real Labour."
-(Atkins' daughter, Charlotte, had in fact been elected under the New Labour era of the party.)
 He was made Honorary President of Momentum for Central Lancashire.
 Atkins voted to leave the European Union (which had succeeded the EEC) in the 2016 referendum, later declaring: "It wasn't because of immigrants.
 The most important thing is our sovereignty."